Temalisi Fakahokotau

-Temalisi Fakahokotau (born 9 September 1994) is a New Zealand netball player of Tongan descent.
+Temalisi Fakahokotau (born 9 September 1994) is a former New Zealand netball player of Tongan descent.
 She first played for the national team in 2014.

 Early life

 Fakahokotau was born in New Zealand of Tongan parents on 9 September 1994.
 She is one of nine siblings, and has seven brothers and one sister.
 She attended Westlake Girls High School in Auckland, where she was Sportswoman of the Year in 2012.
 She was named in the New Zealand Secondary Schools Squad and represented the Northern Zone in Under-23 competition.
 In 2014 she joined the Northern Mystics team to compete in the ANZ Premiership.
 She made her New Zealand debut in the 2014 Constellation Cup against Australia.